Knowledge Distillation for Federated Learning: a Practical Guide

-In \citep{lin2020ensemble}, the authors propose FedDF, a server-side ensemble distillation approach to both enable model heterogeneity and enhance FedAvg's aggregation.
-In FedDF, the global model is fine tuned imitating the ensemble of clients' model output on a proxy dataset.
-FedAUX \citep{sattler2021fedaux} boosts the performances of FedDF \citep{lin2020ensemble} leveraging unsupervised pre-training on the auxiliary data to find a suitable model initialization for client-side feature extractor.
-In addition, FedAUX weights the ensemble predictions on the proxy data according to $(\epsilon, \delta)$-differentially private \citep{dwork2014algorithmic} certainty score of each participant model.
-FedBE \citep{chen2020fedbe} proposes to combine client predictions by means of a Bayesian model ensemble to further improve robustness of the aggregation instead of averaging the model predictions.
-While server-side ensemble distillation approaches suppose the existence of a proxy dataset, FedFTG \citep{zhang2022fine} performs a server-side refinement of the global model via data-free knowledge distillation where the server adversarially trains a generator model and the global model, and fine-tunes the latter with synthetic data.
-A data-free generator-based refinement of global model is also proposed in \citep{zhang2021fedzkt}.
-It is worth noting that server-side global model rectifications are orthogonal to client-side approach to control model drift, and can be used in combination \citep{zhang2022fine}.
+\paragraph{Refinement on Pubicly Available Data.} In \cite{lin2020ensemble}, the authors propose FedDF, a server-side ensemble distillation approach to both enable model heterogeneity and enhance FedAvg's aggregation.
+In FedDF, the global model is fine tuned imitating the ensemble (e.g., weighted average) of clients' model output on a proxy dataset.
+FedAUX \cite{sattler2021fedaux} boosts the performances of FedDF \cite{lin2020ensemble} leveraging unsupervised pre-training on auxiliary data to find a suitable model initialization for client-side feature extractor.
+In addition, FedAUX weights the ensemble predictions on the proxy data according to $(\epsilon, \delta)$-differentially private \cite{dwork2014algorithmic} certainty score of each participant model.
+FedBE \cite{chen2020fedbe} proposes to combine client predictions by means of a Bayesian model ensemble to further improve robustness of the aggregation.